VishwarajKolekar/Face-Mask-Detection/README.md

 # Face-Mask-Detection
 This is a hobby project build in lockdown.

-This project is build using Haar Face Cascade and Caffee model to detect face.
+This project is build using Haar Cascade and Caffee model to detect face.